 A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal by JetSettingFools.com

-A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal
+Perfect Porto Itinerary: How To Spend 1 to 5 Days in Porto, Portugal

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-While Porto is a relatively small city, making a trip to Porto that flows easily does take some planning.
-Top Porto sights are spread out – and to really appreciate the charm of Porto it is sometimes best to simply wander down the lanes and up it’s steep staircases.
-Porto beaches along the Atlantic Ocean are just a tram ride away and the vineyard covered Douro Valley is easily accessible by train.
+To really appreciate the charm of Porto it is sometimes best to simply wander down narrow lanes and trek up steep staircases.
+Porto beaches along the Atlantic Ocean are just a tram ride away and the vineyard covered Douro Valley is accessible by car, train or tour.

-With so much to see and do in Porto, visitors need a good plan – and we feel our Porto Itinerary provides just that!
+With so much to see and do in Porto, visitors need an excellent plan – and our Porto Itinerary provides just that!

 How Many Days in Porto, Portugal?